roydegeest/rakwireless-docs/docs/wistrio/rak8212/overview/README.md

 Applications can be made with the RAK8212 like Vehicle location/fleet transportation management, Safety monitoring of old/young children, Animal protection and animal husbandry management, Loss of assets / personnel positioning and Other remote, battery powered applications.

 <rk-btn
-  src="prerequisites.html"
+  src="/wistrio/rak8212/quickstart/"
-  label="Set up Your RAK8212 iTracker Pro"
+  label="Get Started with RAK8212 iTracker Pro"
 />

 <rk-quick-links :params="$frontmatter.params.qlinks" />